MalteHartwig/effective-typescript/README.md

 4. Next, delete the mock `Product` in the test and instead pass an object with just those two attributes: `renderPriceWithCurrency({ price: 6, currency: 'SGD' })`.
 This make the test more robust against changes to `Product`.
 5. In the future, any type with `price` and `currency` can also use this method without having to overload or copy it.
 Imaging a type `Invoice`, for example.

+### Derive prop types from Redux mapper methods

+There is a lot of opinion involved in structuring Redux applications.
+According to gospel, the non-connected component can easily be used without redux (which comes in handy when testing them).
+Though in order to properly type the props, we already split them into state, dispatch, and own props, which does not mean anything to the component without Redux.

+If, on the hand, we go the other way and tie in Redux even more, we can reduce the amount of redundancy further.
+See `Products` as an example:
+1. Copy the content of `index.tsx` into `Products.tsx`.
+Delete `index.tsx`.
+2. Remove `ProductsStateProps` and `ProductsDispatchProps`.
+3. Instead, define `ProductsProps` as `ReturnType<typeof mapStateToProps> & ReturnType<typeof mapDispatchToProps> & { title: string }`.
+4. Note the reduced redundancy: The properties and types of all props are only defined once by the mapper methods and do not need to be explicitly defined.

 ## Further reading
 * [TypeScript Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) explains basic ways to create new types from existing ones, for example Union Types, Literal Types, and Type Guards.
 * [TypeScript Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html) are another way to modify existing types.
 Examples are `Pick`, `Partial`, and `ReturnType`.